 Accommodation providers in particular have made headway in this space.
 While on vacation, Airbnb sends travelers recommendations of activities to do and places to see in the local area, tailored to their past activities and interests.
 And a number of hotels provide customers with location-specific information by sharing GPS-enabled pop-up notifications, such as their room number and check-in procedure when they arrive within 5km of the premises.

 That being said, the wider travel industry has been slow to adopt geotargeting, despite the fact that relying on a one-size-fits-all approach to marketing can mean missed sales opportunities.
-Our research into vacation booking habits found one in four consumers would be more loyal to a travel provider that understands their needs.
-It's therefore important to target location based audiences, and use geotargeting data together with behavioral data.
+According to one study, more than half of customers (63%) will stop buying from brands that use poor personalization tactics.
+It’s therefore important to target location based audiences, and use geotargeting data together with behavioral data.

 Geotargeting can play a significant role in helping to build a better relationship with the customer.
 Marketing offers can be tailored to the customer’s current context, the moment they are most likely to convert.
 For example, if a consumer is browsing vacations while it’s raining where they are, that’s a prime moment for brands to highlight deals for locations that currently enjoy sunny weather to encourage the shopper to make a booking.
 Should the shopper be hesitant to book online and prefer the face-to-face interaction with a travel agent, you could provide them with the details of their closest high-street store.